 The Gibbon Experience features wooden treehouses and a 15-km-long network of zipline within Nam Kan National Park.
 It’s about 3-hour drive from Huay Xai, plus a couple of hours of trekking on jungle trails to the canopy infrastructure.
 The Gibbon Experience’s treehouses are built on giant trees over 40 metres high – you can observe the wildlife below by gliding on zip lines.

 Huay Xai Restaurants

 Most of Huay Xai restaurants serve the same cuisine, usually Lao, Thai, Chinese and Vietnamese dishes, as well as fresh seafood.
 Guesthouses in this Laos town often provide simple meals of sticky rice, vegetables, and meat-based dishes.

 Huay Xai Shopping

-Talat Sao is a local market located at Th Saykhong.
-The market opens in the morning and is the favourite hangout for those interested in indigenous items of art, souvenirs and gifts.
+Talat Sao is a morning market in Huay Xai – it’s a good place to shop for indigenous art, souvenirs and gifts.
 Talat Sao is located towards the southern part of Huay Xai, close to the bus stand.

 You can get to Huay Xai by taking a flight from Vientiane, though plan your holiday accordingly.
 Planes depart for the town only 3 times a week.